Please note that the deadline has been exceptionnally extended to Tuesday 7 March 2023, 23:59 ET.

 Abstracts must describe original, previously unpublished work.
-Abstracts submitted for publication in the Supplement must be original, and must not have been already published elsewhere, or be under consideration for publication elsewhere.
+Abstracts submitted for publication must be original, and must not have been already published elsewhere, or be under consideration for publication elsewhere.

 Scheduling of poster sessions and abstract presentations is at the discretion of the Scientific Programme Committee.
 Abstracts will be organised into sessions using the topics chosen by the submitter in the online system.
 While delegates may indicate their preference for oral or poster presentation, the final decision is made by the Scientific Programme Committee.
 While every attempt will be made to schedule abstracts according to the requests of authors, requests for oral presentations cannot be guaranteed.

 Abstract submission is only possible via Internet.
 Please carefully read all the instructions available on the Internet and on the on-line abstract submission system before preparing your abstract.